cameli15/Habit-Hero/README.md

 5. Then to run the program for use, run the *main.py* file and use the program from the command line.

 6. Follow the on-screen prompts to register/login and manage your habits.
+   - Once you register an account, you must reexecute the main.py file and continue adding or managing your habits.

 ### Works Cited